-Ring lights: Ring lights for video conferencing are circular ones that can mount on a tripod or place on a desk.
+Ring lights: Ring lights for video conferencing are circular ones that can be mounted on a tripod or placed on a desk.
 They provide even, soft lighting that can help to minimize shadows and create a flattering look for video conference participants.

 Desk lamps: These can be a good option if you have finite space or want to invest in a less expensive lighting setup.
 Just be sure to choose a desk light for video conferencing with a warm-toned bulb and position it so it's shining on your face from the front.

 LED panel lights: These are flat, rectangular lights that you can mount on a wall or place on a desk.
 They provide bright, even light for online meetings and are generally more energy-efficient than traditional bulbs.

 Overall, the best lighting for a video conference will depend on your specific wants and the equipment you have available.
 Generally, it's essential to have bright, even lighting coming from in front of your face with a warm color temperature.